martinapugliese/askademic/README.md

 # Roadmap and issues

-This is a beta.
-If you see this, please try it and give us feedback.
+Please try it and give us feedback!
 If you find quirks or something that is not great, you are more than welcome to open an issue in this repo, please describe the issue clearly, ideally with screenshots.

 We have several ideas to develop this further, adding new capabilities and features, so stay tuned!